lonestarx1/python-blockchain/README.md

 ### What Is a Blockchain?
-- A blockchain is a distributed ledger that is shared among the nodes of a computer network.
+- A blockchain is a distributed ledger that is shared among the nodes/computers on a network.
 - A blockchain stores information electronically in digital format.
 - Blockchains are best known for their crucial role in cryptocurrency systems, such as Bitcoin, for maintaining a secure and decentralized record of transactions.